-There will be several local operators who offer this tour.
 From Kathmandu Airport’s domestic terminal, you’ll take off in a helicopter early in the day, flying within 200 meters of Mt.
 Everest and nearby peaks.
 The helicopter will then normally refuel at Lukla where after you will carry on to the Syangboche airstrip.
 Here, you can explore the Solu Khumbu also known as the Everest region and the Kala Patthar base camp on foot.
 After fantastic views and a great ride you will return to Kathmandu airport where the trip will end.

 - Land at base camps used by climbers to scale the world’s highest peak

 - Enjoy stunning views of the Mt Everest and the Himalayas

 See Helicopter Tours.